 Why we are here and what we do

-A quarter of a million people in Essex have some degree of hearing loss, nationally that amounts to one in seven of the population.
+A quarter of a million people in Essex have some degree of hearing loss, nationally that amounts to one in six of the population.
 Hearing Help Essex exists to alleviate the isolation and loneliness that hearing loss can bring.

 We work with those who have lived in the hearing world and who now find themselves with some degree of hearing loss, by offering practical help, support and guidance.
-Our Hearing Aid Support Sessions operate in the following areas: Chelmsford, Maldon & District, Braintree & District, Basilson and Uttlesford.
+Our Hearing Aid Support Sessions operate in the following areas: Chelmsford, Maldon & District, Braintree & District, Basildon and Uttlesford.
 Clients who live outside this area are welcome to visit us in the Resource Centre.

 We visit residential homes, day centres, community health clinics and day hospitals; running Hearing Help Sessions, where several people can be helped in one visit.